polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 A GaiaSoul Gold Partner will be taught in details how to in its entirety rebrand the system, and create a completely unique distribution, making the system appear such that it's almost an _"inhouse product"_.
-We will also teach you how to create your own customizations, such as plugins, distribute Hypereval snippets, camphora apps, etc, etc, etc. Basically, it allows you to completely create your own unique system, according to your customers' needs, and distribute this version of the system to your clients.
+We will also teach you how to create your own customizations, such as plugins, distribute Hypereval snippets, Camphora apps, etc, etc, etc. Basically, it allows you to completely create your own unique system, according to your customers' needs, and distribute this version of the system to your clients.

 ### Priority support